friends at basketball game

 Brain development in youth

 Did you know?
-Nearly 1 in 4 youth in BC have tried vaping by Grade 10.
-Early exposure significantly increases the risk of long-term nicotine addiction.
+About 1 in 4 BC youth have tried vaping.
+The most common age that youth started vaping was 13.5 Vaping at a young age increases the risk of long-term nicotine use.

 Image